Last Updated on

 - Coir is durable, and will retain its shape for a long time.
 It’s also quite resilient, and will spring back after compressing it.
 For a full-size crib mattress, that means you’ll probably be able to use the mattress for the first 5 years of your baby’s life, until they no longer fit in a toddler bed.

 - Coir is relatively sustainable.
 When coir is harvested, 100% of the coconut is used.
 Additionally, Naturalmat sources organic coconuts only: important for protecting biodiversity in the growing area.

 Because it’s such a great material for making crib mattresses, you’ll find a lot of companies starting to incorporate coconut coir into their designs.
-The Brentwood Home Wildfern and the Emily Natural Crib Mattress are two others that use coconut!
+The Brentwood Home Wildfern, the Emily Natural Crib Mattress, and the Nook Pebble Pure are some others that use coconut!